dougeby/IntuneDocs/InTuneDocs/DeployUse/use-groups-to-manage-users-and-devices-with-microsoft-intune.md

 ---
 # Use groups to manage users and devices in Microsoft Intune

 This topic describes how to create groups in Intune.
 It also provides information about how the management of groups by using Intune is going to change over the coming months.

+>[!IMPORTANT]
+>
+>If you open the Groups workspace in the Intune portal and see a link to the Azure management portal, then you are already using the *new* Azure active directory (Azure AD) security groups approach to group management in Intune, described in [Notice of upcoming improvements to the admin experience for groups](#notice-of-upcoming-improvements-to-the-admin-experience-for-groups).
+To learn how to create Azure AD security groups, see [Managing access to resources with Azure Active Directory groups](https://azure.microsoft.com/en-us/documentation/articles/active-directory-manage-groups/).
+>
-To learn about the *current* approach to group management, see [Create groups to manage users and devices with Microsoft Intune](#Create-groups-to-manage-users-and-devices-with-Microsoft-Intune) in this topic.
+>To learn about the *current* approach to group management, see [Create groups to manage users and devices with Microsoft Intune](#Create-groups-to-manage-users-and-devices-with-Microsoft-Intune) in this topic.

 ## Notice of upcoming improvements to the admin experience for groups